puzzlepaint/freeage/Readme.md

 The server code for running the main part of the game, including handling incoming messages, is in src/FreeAge/server/game.cpp.
 The server simulates the game with a fixed frame rate.
-Every time something happens that needs to be sent to a client, it is sent out within a large accumulated packet at the end of a simulation time step, prefixed with the server time of this time step.
+Every time something happens that needs to be sent to a client, it is sent out within a large accumulated network packet at the end of a simulation time step, prefixed with the server time of this time step.

 The clients attempt to keep track of when they expect to receive packets from the